-Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (well, and a few tasty ingredients, of course!).
-We asked savvy caravan-fan Amanda Regan to tell us about how she manages to bake cakes with basic equipment and a whole lot of love.
+Here at Campfire Magazine, we always say you should be able to make great food with only two rings and a wobbly table (and a few tasty ingredients, of course!).
+We asked savvy caravan-fan Amanda Regan to tell us how she manages to bake cakes with basic equipment and a whole lot of love.

 Cooking in a caravan or whilst camping is not without challenges, but delicious dishes can be made with limited space, limited equipment and unlimited enthusiasm and imagination.

-In my opinion, there is an essential kitchen item – the double skillet.
+In my opinion, there’s an essential kitchen item – the double skillet.
 The two pans can be used independently or can be clicked together and used with a heat diffuser as an oven capable of baking potatoes, roasting chicken, warming breakfast pastries and baking cakes.
-The only limit is your imagination and willingness to experiment.

 There are lots of other ways to make cakes – and even bread – when tent camping or campervanning.
 Have a look at our comprehensive baking guide for the equipment, the know-how and the secret (until now!) tips.